Skip to the content

 Easter Heritage TramTour 2018 – Blackpool

-The Blackpool Heritage Easter TramTours are running from 31st March – 2nd April and run every 20 minutes or so.
-It’s sure to be a scenic ride and a great day out if you’ve got family over who are a bit less able on their feet.
+The Blackpool Heritage Easter TramTours is running from 31st March – 2nd April and run every 20 minutes or so.
+It’s sure to be a scenic ride and a great day out if you’ve got family over who is a bit less able on their feet.
 Get yourself to Pleasure Beach to catch a Heritage Tram this weekend.

 Easter Vintage Festival – Quorn and Woodhouse Station LE12 8AG

 Prepare yourself to step back in time with the Easter Vintage Festival at Quorn and Woodhouse Station.
 The event runs from Friday 30th March to Monday 2nd April and is sure to be a great day out.
 For more information, visit the website: www.gcrailway.co.uk/special-events/easter-vintage-festival/

 If you fancy a day at the races, head to this spectacular event just outside of Corby.
 Entry is £15 on Saturday 31st March with the racing starting at 2pm.
 There will be shops and a play area for the children but why not take a picnic of your own and pretend summer has arrived early!
 For more information visit: www.dingleyraces.com

 The Chepstow races may be a fantastic day out to watch the horses, but there’s so much more happening at the same time.
 On Easter Monday 2nd April it is Chepstow’s Circus Big Top family race day featuring Mister Maker, your kids favourite entertainer.
 There’s no need to worry about the weather as they have a huge indoor space called the Big Top in case the sun doesn’t shine.
 Visit: www.chepstow-racecourse.co.uk/whats-on/chp-2018-easter-monday-family-day

 Easter Egg Hunt at Ferry Meadows – Peterborough